 The Victory Corps is The National WWII Museum’s middle and high school student volunteer opportunity.
-Students engage with visitors in interactive activities and work with staff in the development of the volunteer program and Museum programming, and participate in professional development activities.
+Students engage with visitors using hands-on stations, work with staff in the development of volunteer and Museum programming, and participate in professional development activities.

-Each year, Victory Corps is divided into three sessions—Spring, Fall, and Summer.
+Each year, Victory Corps is divided into three sessions—fall, spring, and summer.

 Victory Corps Program Overview

-- Victory Corps volunteers are specially trained students, aged 13-17, who present interactive hands-on activities and assist with public programs at the Museum.
+- Victory Corps volunteers are specially trained students ages 13–18 who present interactive hands-on activities and assist with public programs at the Museum.

-- Victory Corps applicants will complete an application and provide one non-familial reference.
+- Victory Corps applicants will complete an online application and submit one nonfamilial reference letter.

-- Candidates are selected based on overall interest, personality, enthusiasm, and desire to learn will be invited to an interview.
+- Candidates who are selected based on overall interest, enthusiasm, and desire to learn will be invited to an interview.

-- Victory Corps Volunteers will work at least two four-hour shifts per month.
-During the Spring and Fall, Victory Corps volunteers on Saturdays.
-Days may vary for Summer session.
+- Victory Corps volunteers will work at least two four-hour shifts per month.
+During the spring and fall, Victory Corps volunteer shifts take place on Saturdays.
+Days may vary for summer session.

 Age: All Victory Crops Volunteers must be between the ages of 13 (rising seventh grader) and 17 (rising 12th grader).

 Training: All Victory Corps Volunteers must complete four hours of mandatory training.